GeopJr/ultimate-gtk4-crystal-guide/docs/en/concepts/signals.md

 [![Gif of the above code in action](/assets/en/signals-0.gif)](/assets/en/signals-0.webm)

 ::: info
-Click the gif for a full resolution webm)
+Click the gif for a full resolution webm).
 :::